 Job Search During Residency

 Start looking for a job at least 12 months prior to your residency graduation date.
 The hiring process in medicine is extremely slow, the licensing and credentialing process is extremely long, and you’ll need time to research and consider various options.
 Don’t be surprised if the hiring manager you negotiate with for your first job uses your graduation from residency as leverage against you in the negotiation by stalling.
 Since he/she knows you need a paycheck after residency ends, they will use this pressure to get you to concede.
-The only ways around this are to start your job search early and to have lots of options so you can walk away when one option begins to fall through.
+The workaround is to start your job search early and to have lots of options so you can simply walk away when one option seems to fall through.

 Outcome